 Once I popped out my long bar of soap, I cut large irregular pieces and shaved the edges to look more organic.

 I think the secret to a more realistic gold veined quartz soap would be to increase the size and volume of the crystal chunks so the gold is really just a tiny filler, filling in the gaps.
 You might have noticed I tried adding some darker bronze and gold pieces for dimension, but that didn’t really have the desired effect.
-Next time I’ll leave way more crystal spikes poking out the top because I loved how that aspect turned out!
+Next time I’ll leave way more crystal spikes poking out the top of my DIY soap rocks, because I loved how that aspect turned out!

-But remember, you can always just buy a soap rock – which is how I got hooked on these gems!
+You can always just buy a soap rock – which is how I got hooked on these gems – but making DIY soap rocks is so much fun!